 - Have I completed the Professional Development Teaching Requirement?

 - The Perelman School of Medicine COAP will not review a candidate for First Reappointment unless the candidate has completed this requirement.

 - Is my CV up-to-date?

 - Have I reviewed my teaching evaluations?

 - Does my schedule and progress reflect my Academic Plan?

 - Have I chosen the right mentors to maximize my chances for success?

 - Should I reach out to my department COAP chair?

 - Have I met with my Faculty Coordinator?

-Faculty on the AC track do not have a mandatory review year for promotion.
-You can continue to be reviewed at the Assistant Professor rank ongoing: promotion is not required.
-However, after two reappointments, AC faculty with outstanding teaching and clinical performance may be proposed by their department for promotion to the rank of Associate.
-If you subsequently meet the criteria for promotion to full Professor (typically after five years), your department may propose you for promotion.
+Academic Clinician faculty with outstanding teaching and clinical performance may be proposed by their department for promotion to the rank of Associate after two Reappointments.
+If you subsequently meet the criteria for promotion to full Professor (typically after five years at Associate level), your department may propose you again for promotion.